 Threats to Water

 When the Eastern Slopes ecosystems are healthy, the landscape works like a sponge: holding, filtering, and carrying water.
 Activities like logging, off-highway vehicle use, and mining threaten the provision of clean drinking water to Albertans.
 These major disruptions are happening in all of our project areas.
-Use the menu to explore what is at stake in these vital places, and sign up to learn what you can do to help.
+Use the menu to explore what is at stake in these vital places, and learn what you can do to help.

 To help our work in the Castle, Bighorn, Livingstone-Porcupine Hills or Kananaskis, please jump to those pages to learn how you can support those campaigns and speak up for water.
 Keep up to date on the latest with Love Your Headwaters and learn how you can get involved by signing up below.
 We'll be in touch!